Take a look at Dr Ahmed Ismail’s interviews with the BBC and Kalsan TV about fertility & treatment on our Youtube Channel.

 - The efficacy of your ovulation and how well your ovaries are working

-- Anatomical barriers and distortion resulting from endometriosis, adhesions or Pelvic Inflammatory Disease (PID) is impacting your ability to conceive
+- If endometriosis, adhesions or Pelvic Inflammatory Disease (PID) is impacting your ability to conceive

 If the investigations determine that you can have a natural pregnancy, we will begin to work on solving any problems to help you to achieve a successful pregnancy.
 If you cannot, we will work on AIH, IVF, ICSI or other methods to help you.